Discovering Elementary Discourse Units in Textual Data Using Canonical Correlation Analysis: Evaluating the EDUs

 \subsection{Formulating Similarity Score}

-To generate a score for grading, cosine similarity is applied between the projection pairs.
-The average cosine similarity between two projection pairs is then scaled to 5 to determine a final grade.
+To generate a score for similarity, cosine similarity is applied between the projection pairs.
+The average cosine similarity between two projection pairs is then scaled to 5 to determine a final similarity score.